edsaur/react-budget-tracker/src/NOTES.md

 - money tracker
     - User can add their current cash on hand (initial funds...)

-    - User can add a specific expense or additionals to their expense
+    - User can add a specific expense or additionals to their expense, update expenses.
+        - (date, price of expense, details)

     - App should compute the weekly, monthly, yearly average expense, income

 - api